AI-team-UoA/Strabon/README.md

 11. Now you have PostgreSQL and PostGIS installed

-12. Now open pgadmin III (it was installed with postgreSQL.
-If template_postgis was not created, you may create it manually)
+12. Now open pgadmin IV (it was installed with postgreSQL)

 13. Create a new database with the name "endpoint" and in the definition select as template the "template_postgis"